MBA Career Goals: Inspo, Intel & Advice

 • Applicants who have some sensibility around what they want to do but feel torn between two or three potentially very different paths.

 • Applicants who genuinely have no idea how their future career might look.
 These professionals know they want to make a change and feel it’s time to take the next step in their careers.
 They also know they likely need an advanced degree to do this.
 Maybe they want to change industry or function and understand that an MBA is an excellent way to do that.
-But often–if they are honest with themselves –they don’t yet have a clear idea about how this will look.
+But often–if they are honest with themselves –they don’t yet know how this will look.
 We are HERE TO TELL YOU that this is okay.
 We’ve got you.

 Group One: Those Who Know What They Want to Do

-For clients lucky enough to have a firm grasp of their short- and long-term career goals, we encourage them to paint a clear picture for the AdCom.
-They should explain what they want to do and why and what they need to learn to prepare for what lies ahead.
+For clients lucky enough to have a firm grasp of their short—and long-term career goals, we encourage them to paint a clear picture for AdCom.
+They should explain what they want to do, why, and what they need to learn to prepare for what lies ahead.

 Is there a specific problem you see in the world?
 What are your ideas on how to solve it?
 What skills, experiences, etc., do you need to build up to reach this goal?
 You want to share MBA career goals that you feel genuinely excited about and that are meaningful, attainable, and relevant to MBA programs.